nazaretcaballo-CX/entrypoints-CMS/en-US/como-crear-una-lista-de-entrypoints/categorias-y-ordenacion.md

 ## New personalization

-{% hint style="warning" %} **IMPORTANTE**: Si creas varias personalizaciones entonces se seleccionará la primera personalización que coincida con la audiencia, según el orden en que has creado las personalizaciones (de arriba abajo).
-Si no hay ninguna que coincida entonces:
+{% hint style = "warning" %} **IMPORTANT**: If you create multiple personalizations, the first personalization that matches the audience will be selected, according to the order in which you created them (from top to bottom).
+If none of them match, then:

 - The default sorting option indicated in step 2 (**Services**) will be used
-- Se genera una lista simple sin categorías {% endhint %}
+- A simple list is generated without categories {% endhint %}

 Follow these steps to configure each personalization: